kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   such as TIFF / GeoTIFF, JPEG / JPEG2000, PNG, etc;
 - n-D data in NetCDF or GRIB format

-The coverage metadata must be in XML or JSON format; any other format will lead to an error.

-In addition to the WCS-T standard parameters petascope supports additional proprietary parameters.
+In addition to the WCS-T standard parameters petascope supports additional proprietary parameters, covered in the following sections.

 ..
 NOTE::

    For coverage management normally WCS-T is not used directly.
-Rather, the more convenient ``wcst_import`` Python importing tool is recommended for :ref:`data-import`.
+Rather, the more convenient ``wcst_import`` Python tool is recommended for :ref:`data-import`.

 Inserting coverages
 ^^^^^^^^^^^^^^^^^^^